 It does not matter which product becomes A0 and which becomes B0.
 However, it is recommended that facilities develop a policy for which Division Code is assigned to the “standard” product and which is assigned to the low yield product, and then be consistent in following their policy.

-Please note that this means you may not use container attributes (e.g., 1st container or 2nd container) if one of the resulting products is of low yield.
+Please note that this means you may not use container attributes (e.g., 1st container, 2nd container, etc.) if one of the resulting products is of low yield.

 For more information regarding the labeling of Apheresis Platelets in the US, please reference TB-003 Apheresis Platelets - US Guidance.

-Section 6.1 in IG-002 United States Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128 v3.0.0 specifies that, "Additive solutions shall be listed on the line immediately after the Component Class (or proper name if different) and before the intended use cautionary statement, if applicable."
+Section 6.1 of the United States Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128 v3.0.0 (IG-002) specifies that, "Additive solutions shall be listed on the line immediately after the Component Class (or proper name if different) and before the intended use cautionary statement, if applicable."